Tommy Prince: Monte Majo

-The commanding officer for the assault on Monte Majo, Cpt.
-Taylor Radcliffe, remarked that Tommy Prince "moved just like a shadow" as he led his patrol away from the forward outpost into the night.
+The commanding officer for the attack on Monte Majo, Cpt.
+Mark Radcliffe, remarked that Tommy Prince "moved just like a shadow" as he led his patrol away from the forward outpost into the night.
 Under cover of darkness, Prince led his patrol partway up the lower slopes to a position where he left his men behind as a supporting group, should they be needed to provide covering fire.
 Prince then single-handedly approached and entered the successive German gun emplacements one after another, commencing with the gun pits on the lower slopes and then proceeding with the higher emplacements on the middle slopes.
 He successfully dispatched all of the gunners and soldiers in the artillery and machine gun bunkers with complete silence and without eliciting any enemy alarms or defensive fire.
 Prince then returned with his patrol to Cpt.
 Radcliffe's forward post before dawn and reported that his mission was accomplished.
 All of the German gun pits located on the intended route of the Force's assault at the base and the middle of Monte Majo had been neutralized, with only the German positions on the summit remaining to defend the mountain.

 When the Force commenced their movement up the slopes of Monte Majo, they passed by the now silent German machine gun and artillery bunkers, and Radcliffe became aware that Prince had done "a beautiful job".
 Radcliffe never learned the exact details of how Prince had managed to accomplish this stunning result, beyond the fact that Prince had entered the gun emplacements and had then eliminated the gun platoons.
 Radcliffe's company leading the attack was able to ascend to the summit of Monte Majo without firing a single bullet.
+According to an interview with Radcliffe, “We were...ordered to attack Monte Majo.
+There was no cover, just a bald hill.
+I sent scouts forward to take out the German machine gun positions.
+The Germans didn’t even know we were on them, the attack was that well executed.”
+By 05:30 the last enemy positions were overrun.
 Prince's silent feat of arms enabled the daring assault by the Brigade on Monte Majo to proceed, the enemy taken by complete surprise.

 Once in control of the summit, the Force made use of captured German heavy machine guns which had been abandoned during the enemy retreat to repel a long series of fierce German counter-attacks over a period of several days.
 The distinctive sound of the German heavy guns were identified by the German counter-assault soldiers, who would shout out in confusion to the Force soldiers holding the summit, in German, "Stop shooting at us!
 We are Germans!"
 Prince would also be involved in these later actions to defend the summit against counter-attack.
-Following the taking of Monte Majo, the 1st Special Service Force had been reduced from 1,800 men at the start of the winter campaign to only 400 as a result of casualties.
+Following the taking of Monte Majo and the intense battle in defence of the position, the 1st Special Service Force had been reduced from 1,800 men at the start of the winter campaign to only 400 as a result of casualties.